Cosmos-0118/TidyWindow/docs/registry-optimizer.md

 The Registry Optimizer implements multiple safety mechanisms to protect system stability:

+#### **System Restore Guard (24-hour freshness)**

+Before any tweak plan runs, the page now verifies that Windows has a System Restore checkpoint newer than 24 hours.
+If the guard cannot find a fresh checkpoint, the Apply action is blocked, you are redirected to the Essentials page, and a PathPilot-style overlay prompts you to launch the **System Restore manager** automation.
+This ensures high-risk registry batches always have an OS-level safety net in addition to the internal rollback files.

 #### 1. **Automatic Restore Point Creation**

 Before applying any registry changes, the system automatically creates a restore point: